Blog

 MCP server details

-Finally, <inline-code>structuredContent<inline-code> defines what will be returned by the action.
+• <inline-code>structuredContent<inline-code> defines what will be returned by the action.
 Both both of these actions, the single created or updated todo is returned.
-The current todo widget is not optimistically adding todos to the UI, it waits for the created todo to be returned via <inline-code>structuredContent<inline-code>.
+The current todo widget is not optimistically adding todos to the UI, it waits for the created todo to be returned via <inline-code>structuredContent<inline-code>

-The <inline-code>listTodos<inline-code> tool call uses the <inline-code>api<inline-code> client to read a page of todos and return them as <inline-code>structuredContent<inline-code>.
-(Pagination is built into the API, and could be done with another tool call.)
+• The <inline-code>listTodos<inline-code> tool call uses the <inline-code>api<inline-code> client to read a page of todos and return them as <inline-code>structuredContent<inline-code>.
+(Pagination is built into the API, and could be implemented with follow up requests using the Gadget API client.)

 Time to update the widget code!